|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On March 10, 1944 a Japanese counterattack from the interior and assaulted the south knob of Hill 260 defended by the 182nd Infantry Regiment.
 Later, they retook Hill 260 and drove the Japanese back.
 During April 1944, the US Army pushed the Japanese east of the Mavavia River and secured the Hill Mass of Hill 165, Hill 155, Hill 5500, and Hill 501 and extended the outpost line past the Torokina

 During November-December 1944 the Australian Army, II Corps (2 Corps) under the command of Lt.
-General S. G. Savige assumed responsibility for Bougainville, and continued offensive operations against the Japanese to the south until the official surrender of Japan in September 1945.
+General S. G. Savige assumed responsibility for Bougainville, and continued offensive operations against the Japanese on southern Bougainville until the middle of August 1945.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|